kudobuilder/operators/repository/kafka/docs/latest/custom.md

         partition: "$5"
 ```

-To have the KUDO Kafka detect correctly the custom metrics reporter configuration `data` should have `metrics.properties`
+To have KUDO Kafka detect correctly the custom metrics reporter configuration `data` should have `metrics.properties`

 Create the ConfigMap in the namespace we will have the KUDO Kafka cluster